BHFock/git-cl/docs/tutorial.md

 - Wanting to break down a messy working directory into logical units
 - Staging or committing changes by intent rather than file

 Changelists are saved locally in `.git/cl.json`.
-They’re private to your workspace — not shared or committed.
+They’re private to your workspace and not shared or committed.

 ## How changelists fit into Git workflows